frankischilling/stardust/docs/README.md

 Follow the instructions to capture your inventory area.
 The tool will output the `INVENTORY_AREA` values - copy these into `scripts/woodcutter.py`.

 **Future improvement:** This will automatically update the configuration file in a future version.
+**Firemaking:** Use the same inventory area in `scripts/firemaking.py` so template matching scans all 4 columns.

 ### 4. Find Tree Colors